pyeventsourcing/eventsourcing/docs/topics/domain.rst

 -------------------------------------------------------

-If a created event class is not defined on an aggregate class, the one will be automatically defined by inspecting the signature of the ``__init__()`` method.
+If a created event class is not defined on an aggregate class, one will be automatically defined.
+The attributes of this event class will be derived by inspecting the signature of the ``__init__()`` method.
 The example below has an init method that has a ``name`` argument.
 Because this example doesn't have a created event class defined explicitly on the aggregate class, a created event class will be defined automatically to match the signature of the init method.
 That is, a created event class will be defined that has an attribute ``name``.

 .. code:: python